 Amazon from the time of launch already offers more content options than Apple TV and Google Chromecast.
 If Amazon can continue to attract and acquire content partners, it can take significant market share from Apple TV its main competitor seeking to retain their consumers in the Apple ecosystem much like Amazon is attempting.

-Amazon can drive out smaller competitors by cutting the price because of its significant financial resources and help stimulate an increase Amazon Prime Instant video revenue (Prime subscriptions).
+To drive out smaller competitors, Amazon cuts prices because of its significant financial resources and helps stimulate an increase in Amazon Prime Instant video revenue (Prime subscriptions).
 Amazon has a significant opportunity to be a leader in games.
 Amazon Fire TV has launched with over 100 games with thousands more coming soon providing a key differentiator.

 Apple and Roku are very significant competitors.
 Roku has a clear first mover advantage in the STB industry with the largest portfolio of content that Amazon may never be able to match.
 Apple is the closest competitor with significant resources and similar business model of trying to lock consumers into one ecosystem.